-In this course, participation includes regular attendance and readiness for in-class review of group translations.
+In this course, participation includes regular attendance and readiness for in-class discussions.
 It is 10% of the final mark.

 Policy for Late Assignments:

 Late assignments will not be accepted without prior arrangements made with the instructor for an extension at the latest one day before the due date.
 If no such arrangement is made 5% will be deducted from the assignment's mark for each day past the due date.